AkshuAgarwal/WebRecorder/README.md

         - `REDIS_URL`: URL of the redis server to connect to.

+        - `CORS_ALLOW_ORIGINS`: A comma separated list of CORS allowed origins. "*" can be used as wildcard to allow all origins.

 - Setup SSL Certificate and Key
     - Generate an SSL certificate and key.